Poemaa/Lab2-Projekti-BusTravel-App/README.md

 # Lab2-Projekti-BusTravel-App

-This Bus Travel app was a project that I took part of during university.
+This Bus Travel app was a project that I took part of during university for "Lab Course 2".
 The Bus Travel App is made to simplify getting around and traveling in my country and can be used by local people or also tourists.
 It's a platform for mainly dedicated to bus schedules, with detailed access for bus routes and their timetables across Kosovo.
 The app also provides real-time weather updates for various countries and you can log in effortlessly via your Google account.
 It also includes a recommendation page with all the best cafes, restaurants and attractions to visit in many cities in Kosova for an enriched travel experience.